alensunny/design_automator_services/README.md

 The running around between design and development gets reduced and gives the development team ready assets in quick time.
 Its as easy as 1-2-3 and you are done with the asset generation.

+**Generate Android and iOS Assets from 4x (xxxhdpi)**

+>This service will generate xxxhdpi, xxhdpi, xhdpi, hdpi and mdpi assets from the 4x(xxxhdpi) image you select.

 **Create iOS Assets from 3x**

 >This service will generate 1x, 2x and 3x assets from the 3x image you select and it automatically rename and add suffix to the file.

-**Create Android Assets from xxhdpi**

->This service will generate xxhdpi, xhdpi, hdpi and mdpi assets from the xxhdpi image you select.
-After running this script just run "Organise Android Assets" Service to group it into respective drawable folder.

-**Organize Android Assets**

->This service will group the generated Android Assets to drawable folder.

 **Convert to PNG/JPEG**